mbawndaluscia/World-Cup-Data/README.md

 Clicking on nations flags shows trend graph of final position in each world cup and summary of team stats.

-TO DO:

-Add additional graphs/charts(tbc) for countries, same for each tournament.
+Map of the world displays visualisation of number of appearances/goals for each nation.